apien/tic-tac-toe/README.md

 ## Run

+### Set up docker container with PostgreSQL and apply migrations

+1. Go to `/bin` directory.
+2. Execute `set_up_local_env.sh` script which set up a docker container with PostgreSQL and apply schema migrations.

-### Bash script
+### Run application

-Directory `/bin/bash` contains the bash script to run a project with development configuration.
+Directory `/bin` contains the bash script to run a project with development configuration.
 It runs application on port 8080.

 ## Swagger